-Other Machu Picchu information that you will need to know before your visit are Machu Picchu weather tips.
+Another Machu Picchu information that you will need to know before your visit is Machu Picchu weather tips.
 Machu Picchu has a milder climate than Cusco.
 Located near the Amazon jungle the site has pleasant temperatures all year round.
 You will need to dress warmly in the mornings and at nights but during the day you will need just light clothing.

 Make sure that you take a raincoat is you are traveling to Machu Picchu in the rainy season, from October to March.
 So be sure to pack for the weather conditions.

 There are many wonderful hotels near Machu Picchu, depending on your budget, the five-star Sanctuary Lodge at the gates of Machu Picchu is a great option.
 Located in the town of Aguas Calientes below Machu Picchu is the Machu Picchu Pueblo hotel.
 Set in wonderful surrounds spend the night in luxury.
 There are also many hotels for four and three-star budgets.

 Traveling to Machu Picchu with kids can be a great experience, the children will learn about a great ancient culture and how they lived many centuries ago.
 Give them a memory that will last a lifetime.
 Do not forget to look for your Machu Picchu map to help you with your Machu Picchu tour.